Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Case Study

 \subsection{Experimental Setups}

-In this work, we simulate missingness based on both MAR and MNAR mechanisms.
-For the MAR mechanism, we consider missingness that spread sporadically and in blocks, though it is independent of the wind power generation value.
-As for the MNAR mechanism, we consider a self-masking case, where values greater than a threshold will be missing.
-The designed 3 cases are described as follows:
+In this work, we verify the proposed approach on MCAR and MNAR cases, as MCAR cases are the most prevalent in the energy sector; while the MNAR case is used to demonstrate the superiority of the proposed approach compared to the state-of-the-art approaches.
+Then, we simulate missingness caused by MCAR and MNAR mechanisms respectively.
+For the MCAR mechanism, we examine sporadic and block-wise patterns of missingness, illustrated in Figure \ref{fig_missingness}.
+Despite the distinct patterns of missingness distribution in these two cases, it remains independent of the wind power generation value.
+As for the MNAR mechanism, we consider a self-masking case caused by data availability attack \citep{xu2023availability}, where values exceeding a threshold are rendered missing.